-In a text editor, open the appsettings.
+1. In a text editor, open the appsettings.
 Production.json file for the web service.
-By default, this is:

 C:\Program Files\Intercede\MyID\web.oauth2\appsettings.Production.json

 This file is the override configuration file for the appsettings.json file for the web service.